M-Waweru/mathnuscripts-garden/src/site/notes/Content/Essays/Product Development Frameworks.md

 # Frameworks to Know as a Product Developer

 As a product developer, your work is to build products (It's a pretty obvious deduction).
 Therefore, it would be great to carry around some frameworks that can help you think about how to build better products that your customers will love and want to use.
-There are as follows:
+They are as follows:

 ## 1. Idea State Machine